A Place To Call Home

 Physician for Denver Health doing primary care internal medicine for an underserved population.

 Kimberly Anne Stattman

 CSC alumni 2015 now attending New England Conservatory as a composition major.

 Graduated 2002 attended Oklahoma City University for Musical Theater.
 Appears consistently on Broadway

 Graduated 2003 attended Oklahoma City University for Theater.
 Currently employed full time in Russia as an actor.

 Graduated 2004 attended Stanford.
-Currently working with the Democratic Party.
+Currently working in the political arena.

 Graduated 2004 attended UNC Greeley.
 Recently completed a Masters in percussion in Spain with Berklee College of Music.